Malcolm Batten

-Malcolm William Batten (born 12 March 1964) is an Australian former state and national champion, World Champion, Olympian and Commonwealth Games gold medal-winning rower.
+Malcolm William Batten (born 12 March 1964) is an Australian rower.
+He is a former state and national champion, World Champion, Olympian and Commonwealth Games gold medal-winner.

 Club and state rowing

 Batten was born in Tasmania and commenced his rowing career in 1979 as a coxswain with the North Esk Rowing Club in Launceston.
 He rowed for a season in 1982 with the Tweed Heads Rowing Club prior to moving to Brisbane and joining the Commercial Rowing Club.

 He was one of the first Australian Institute of Sport scholarship holders in 1985 and held full AIS scholarships from 1985 to 1988.
 He moved to Melbourne in 1988 and joined the Mercantile Rowing Club.
 In 1988 he was one of the founders of the RMIT Rowing Club.

 Wearing club colours but racing in AIS combinations Batten competed for national titles at the Australian Rowing Championships in pairs and fours from 1986.
 He won the Australian national title in AIS coxless four in 1987 and 1988.
 He stroked AIS eights to victory in Queensland state championships in 1988, 1989 and 1990 with that 1988 crew also winning the New South Wales state championship that year.

 Batten competed twice at the Australian Rowing Championships in the men's Interstate Eight-Oared Championship – the King's Cup.
 He stroked the Queensland King's Cup eight in 1988 and he raced in the victorious Victorian crew of 1990.